• Latest

 12. Never Apologize for Not Knowing the Answer

 First of all, admitting that you don’t know something takes courage.
-It’s easy to pretend we know what we’re talking about, even when we’re not sure.
-But being brave enough to say “I don’t know” and respecting your own limitations shows that you’re not afraid to admit when you’re unsure of something and you do not have to worry about what other people will think about it.
+It’s easy to pretend we know what we’re talking about, even when unsure.
+But being brave enough to say “I don’t know” and respecting your limitations shows that you’re not afraid to admit when unsure of something, and you do not have to worry about what other people will think.

 Secondly, not knowing the answer allows you to learn.